Marta44/topress2019/README.md

 * On every page is present a header navigation bar, fixed and centered, that allows the user to navigate easily through the different sections.
 * On every page is present a fixed footer, which provides business copyright info and social media pages icons, if clicked it brings the user to social media platforms opened on a different tab.
 * On every page is present a call to action button which leads the user to the next step and section.
-* On the landing page is present a promotional video of the artists in their studio.
+* On the "Landing page" is present a promotional video of the artists in their studio.
 It keeps the users engaged and invites them to look through the website's contents.
+* On the "About Us" section is provided a downloadable PDF version of the artists' CV/portfolio that gets opened in another tab.
-* On the gallery page is present a preview of the artworks, if clicked opens a fancybox viewer which can enlarge and zoom the image and allows to move back and forward throught the images.
+* On the "Gallery page" is present a preview of the artworks, if clicked opens a fancybox viewer which can enlarge and zoom the image and allows to move back and forward throught the images.
-* On the contact page is present a form which allows users to get in touch with the artists uploading images or files together with their request message.
+* On the "Contact page" is present a form which allows users to get in touch with the artists uploading images or files together with their request message.

 ### Features to add in future
-* The contact form submission button has to be functional when pressed and provide a feedback to the users (Javascript needed).
+* The contact form submission button has to be functional when pressed and provide a feedback to the users to make them feel assured(Javascript needed).
 * Add CAPTCHA, a challenge-response authentication, to the contact form to block spammers and bots (Javascript needed).
 * Add General Data Protection Regulation (GDPR), which protects the Privacy Policy of European Union residents (Javascript needed).
 * Add "Art and ceramic lessons" page.
-This is a further opportunity for the artists to gain a different income but they need time to organize this activity and feature its programme.
+This is a further opportunity for the artists to gain a different income but they need time to organize this activity and to feature its programme.
 ---
 ## Technologies Used
 ### Languages Used